(Adapted and republished from my old Jack of Kent site, May 2010.)

 The house was full of fanciful objects, and she had a passion for art and photography.

-In essence, Ms. Limouzin was a bohemian at the turn of the twentieth century, but one devoted to her young children.
+In essence, Ms. Limouzin was a bohemian at the turn of the twentieth century, and one devoted to her young children.

 As such, she was one of many; but the reason we know so much about her is because her son happened to grow up to be famous.